Allen Shenstone

 Allen Goodrich Shenstone, OBE, MC (July 27, 1893 – February 16, 1980) was a Canadian physicist.
 He earned bachelor's, master's, and Ph.D. degrees from Princeton University, as well as a Bachelor of Arts from the University of Cambridge.
 After a brief stint as a junior faculty member at the University of Toronto, he returned to Princeton, where he was a professor in the Department of Physics 1925–62.
 He chaired the department 1949–60.
 He worked primarily in the field of atomic spectroscopy.
 He was awarded the Military Cross for his service in the Royal Engineers in World War I and made an Officer of the Order of the British Empire for his work as a scientific officer in World War II.

 Family

 Shenstone was born in Toronto July 27, 1893, the last of six children of Eliza Hara and Joseph Newton Shenstone.
 Joseph Shenstone was a senior executive of the Massey-Harris Company, a large manufacturer of agricultural equipment that later became Massey Ferguson.
 All six siblings attended university, which was unusual at the time.

 Shenstone married Molly Chadwick in 1923.
 They had three children, but only one survived to adulthood.
-This child, a son named Michael, produced three grandchildren.
+This child, the Canadian diplomat Michael Shenstone, produced three grandchildren.
 Molly died in 1967, and Allen was remarried two years later to Tiffin Harper.